microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/application-post-onlinemeetings.md

 ---
 title: "Create onlineMeeting"
-description: "Create an online meeting on behalf of a user specified in the request body."
+description: "[Beta] Create an online meeting on behalf of a user specified in the request body."
 author: "ananmishr"
 localization_priority: Priority
 ms.prod: "cloud-communications"